GitarPlayer/ghost-azure-bicep/README.md

 // pkgURL is
 // https://github.com/GitarPlayer/azure-function-ghost/releases/download/0.0.9/app.zip for example
 ```
-I choose public repositories and a public Docker repo because I did not want the reviewer of this challenge to deal with publish profiles nor did I want to automate the build to a private PoC Azure Container registry.
+I chose public repositories and a public Docker repo because I did not want the reviewer of this challenge to deal with publish profiles, nor did I want to automate the build to a private PoC Azure Container registry.
 ### Improvements
 1. Retag docker images when merging from master to stage and stage to prod.
-Currently they get built once when they get the semantic versioning tag and when they get merged.
-They should be simply retagged in the latter case because if the prod branch is on 4.10.2 for example then the :prod image and the :4.10.2 image show different SHA256 digests even though the source code is identical.
+Currently they get built once they get the semantic versioning tag and when they get merged.
+They should be simply retagged in the latter case because if the prod branch is on 4.10.2 for example, then the :prod image and the :4.10.2 image show different SHA256 digests even though the source code is identical.
 2. The deployment of the azure function can also be done with a container.
 This would simplify the architecture because there would be only one release GitHub action to maintain and understand.
 ## The environments
-Prod and stage do not differ and look exactly like the HLD described above but dev does differ from the others.
+Prod and stage do not differ and look exactly like the HLD described above, however dev does differ from the others.
 There are two differences:
-1. Dev is directly exposed directly with Azure App Service and not behind Azure Front Door.
+1. Dev is exposed directly with Azure App Service and not behind Azure Front Door.
 The illustration below shows this more clearly.
 <img src="./drawio/dev_hld.drawio.svg">

 1. Dev is a more lightweight version with less availability and throughput.